-a.
-The council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer.
+- a.
+The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer. - a.
+When the Responsible Finance Officer is absent, the Council will appoint a Member to an unpaid post to undertake the work of the Responsible Financial Officer if required.